 , eff.
 4-1-20; correction in (2) (title) made under s.
 13.92 (4) (b) 2., Stats., Register 2020 No. 771

-Each day camp shall have a program of activities that shall be planned according to the developmental level of each child and each group of children and intended to expose children to a variety of cultures.
+Each day camp shall have a written program of activities that shall be planned according to the developmental level of each child and each group of children and intended to expose children to a variety of cultures.
 The needs of children with disabilities shall be considered when planning the programming and activities for enrolled children.
-The program of activities shall focus on the out-of-doors and the natural environment and shall reflect the camp's written policies.
-The program shall provide each child with experiences which will promote all of the following:
+The program of activities shall focus on the outdoors and the natural environment and shall reflect the camp's written policies.
+The program shall provide each child with experiences that will promote all of the following:

 DCF 252.44 Note

 Note: With parental consent and consultation, it is recommended that camps who care for children who have an Individualized Education Program (IEP) coordinate programming activities with the local school district.

 Protect the children from excessive fatigue and from overstimulation.

 Provide daily opportunities for children to play outdoors except during inclement weather or when not advisable for health reasons.